Editor Interface Navigation

 Available Actions: When selecting a created version (like

-Logs / Runs
+Logs / Executions

 -